 Books and supplies need to be ready by day one of the class.
 Most instructors will allow for some leeway in deadlines for receiving books.
 You must communicate with your instructor if you are having difficulties receiving your books and supplies.

-You must have all Fees and Supplies purchased from the college paid for, or arrangements for payment before you will be given your User ID and Password.
+You must have all Fees and Supplies purchased from the college paid for, or arrangements for payment before the first day of classes.

 Class work Deadlines:

-Your instructor will identify all coursework timelines within the curriculum on the Blackboard Open Learning Environment web site.
+Your instructor will identify all coursework timelines within the curriculum on the Moodle Learning Environment web site.
 If you have conflict or questions please contact the instructor directly.

 Transcripts can be requested anytime after the completion of the class.
 A short time period at the conclusion of the class will be needed for the posting and administering of all class information, so please be patient with our staff.

 All instructors should post either through the syllabus or the Moodle Learning Environment contact information and online office hours.
 Feel free to either call, E-mail or walk-in during their office hours.